UK Visitor Visa

 Sports persons may bring with them their personal or technical staff to support their activities in the UK.

-Permitted duration and frequency of visits to the UK and period of grant of visitor visa
+Permitted duration and frequency of visits to the UK and period of grant of UK visitor visa

 Visitor visa normally permits travelling to the UK on more than one occasion.
 It can be issued for six months or for a period of two, five or ten years.